 Setting up something as simple as a Direct Debit to pay your phone bill can help boost your credit file.
 This shows that you aren’t concerned that the funds won’t be there and that they can be collected automatically each month.
 Therefore it’s a good idea to set these Direct Debits up the day after payday, to make sure you have the funds!

 This can be a little more risky, as you could have a large amount of credit attached to your credit file that doesn’t go down for months, when you need to make payments.
 But getting something like a car on finance can work like taking out credit, in that it shows you are able to pay back things on time.

-If you’ve managed to avoid these factors, great!
-But always remember – you should always regularly check your credit score to avoid any future surprises.
+If you’ve managed to avoid the factors listed above, which can impact your credit rating, great!
+But always remember – you should regularly check your credit score to avoid any future surprises.
 Having a good credit score will help you secure loans in the future.
-However, some lender can also help secure loan for poor credit borrowers.
+Though if you do have a low credit rating, some lenders can also help secure a loan for poor credit borrowers.